 Newly Formed Responsible Government Department

-As part of the formation of Ireland’s new coalition Government in July 2020, responsibility for broadcasting regulation is being transferred from the former Department of Communications, Climate Action and Environment to the newly formed Department of Media, Tourism, Arts, Culture, Sports and the Gaeltacht.
+We have recently seen completion of the transfer of responsibility for broadcasting regulation from the former Department of Communications, Climate Action and Environment to the newly formed Department of Media, Tourism, Arts, Culture, Sports and the Gaeltacht.

-When this transfer is completed, the Department will focus on the implementation of new legislation which will overhaul the current media and broadcasting frameworks and establish a new regulator, the Media Commission.
+The new Department is continuing to focus on implementation of new legislation which will significantly extend the scope of Irish broadcasting law and establish a new regulator, the Media Commission, namely the Online Safety and Media Regulation Bill (the “Bill”).

 New Proposed Legislation

-Following a consultation process, the government published the General Scheme of the Online Safety and Media Regulation Bill 2019 (the “Bill”) to address the transposition of the revised Audiovisual Media Services Directive (EU) 2018/1808 (the “Revised AVMSD”) ( as described in our recent article) that will have a substantial impact on media and broadcasting companies in Ireland.
-The Bill also addresses the Government commitment to establish a regulatory framework for online safety by amending the Broadcasting Act 2009.
+Following a consultation process, the government published a general scheme for the Bill in December 2020.
+The Bill is intended to address both the overdue transposition of the revised Audiovisual Media Services Directive (EU) 2018/1808 (the “Revised AVMSD”), and the Government commitment to establish a regulatory framework for online safety, by amending the Broadcasting Act 2009.

-Based on the Bill, the statements and submissions made during the consultation process and public engagement to date, some of the expected key aspects of the Bill and Ireland’s implementation of the Revised AVMSD include:
+Based on what has been publicised to date, some of the expected key aspects of the Bill and Ireland’s implementation of the Revised AVMSD include:

 - focus of the new legislation is on online safety and regulating harmful content, rather than extending the regime around licensing.